-I subscribe to Seth Godin's blog...and highly encourage you to.
-Today's blog concerned "The Problem With Cable News Thinking" and by way of illustrating, listed these 12 elements:
+I subscribe to Seth Godin's blog and highly encourage you to.
+Some time ago, he wrote a post entitled "The Problem With Cable News Thinking" and by way of illustrating, listed these 12 elements:

 * Focus on the urgent instead of the important